HamedFathi/Replay/README.md

 |⭯         | pause         | Pause the running process and ask user to continue via dialog |
 |⧉        |  command        |  Adding some useful functionality to your script     |

-You can use number after the below operational characters to write less repetetive code:
+You can use a number after the below operational characters to write less repetitive code:

 |  | Name | Description |
 |:---------:|------|-------------|